 - Video Player & Media Analytics

-The following issues are our other planned features, scheduled to be done around December 2015:
+The following issues are our other planned features, scheduled to be done in first half of 2016:

 - Piwik 3.0.0 Major release: scheduled issues